50-26-Great Vocals

 Writer/Composer: Ralph Mooney / Charles Seals (1955)

-Ray became enormously popular in the 1950s and this song made him a household name.
-Respected as one of the best voices in American Country music, this breakout hit launched a career that spanned over 50 years.
-His smooth, strong, baritone delivery, with a surprising touch of bravado, won fans over, opening up doors for many others, especially with the use of backup singers such as Van Howard’s high harmony in the chorus.
-This Country classic has endured and became one of the best Honky-Tonk, Jukebox classics…Simply Inspirational!
+Ray became enormously popular in the 1950s—this song made him a household name.
+Respected as one of the best voices in American Country music, this huge breakout hit launched a career that spanned over 50 years.
+That career yielded hits such as For the Good Times and City Lights.
+His smooth, strong, baritone delivery, with a surprising touch of bravado, won fans over, opening up doors for many others, especially with the use of backup singers such as Van Howard’s high harmony.
+“Now, blue ain’t the word for the way that I feel / And the storm’s brewing in this heart of mine / This ain’t no crazy dream, I know that it’s real / You’re someone else’s love, you’re not mine.”
+This Country classic has endured and became one of the best Honky-Tonk, Jukebox classics of all time…Simply Phenomenal!

 49. I DREAMED A DREAM “Les Miserables” (2009)